how-toFebruary 1, 2025by Carmanji· 5 min read

 What is a Kei Truck?
 The Complete Beginner's Guide

-If you have spent any time on rural roads, at farm auctions, or scrolling through off-road vehicle forums recently, you have probably seen them: tiny Japanese trucks with cab-over designs, impossibly small beds, and a charm that is hard to ignore.
-These are kei trucks, and they are one of the fastest-growing vehicle trends in the United States.
+If you have spent any time on rural roads, at farm auctions, or scrolling through off road vehicle forums recently, you have probably seen them: tiny Japanese trucks with cab over designs, impossibly small beds, and a charm that is hard to ignore.
+These are kei trucks, and they are one of the fastest growing vehicle trends in the United States.
+Even Toyota's chairman got in on the fun, debuting a custom GR kei truck at Tokyo Auto Salon 2026 to a crowd of 270,000.

 The Origin: Japan's Kei Vehicle Regulations

-Kei trucks exist because of a specific set of Japanese government regulations called "keijidosha" (literally "light automobile") standards.
-After World War II, Japan needed affordable personal transportation for a population that largely could not afford full-size cars.
+Kei trucks exist because of a specific set of Japanese government regulations called "keijidosha" (literally "light automobile") standards, which also govern the broader kei car category.
+After World War II, Japan needed affordable personal transportation for a population that largely could not afford full size cars.
 The government created a special vehicle class with strict size and engine displacement limits, paired with tax incentives and reduced insurance costs to encourage adoption.

 The current kei regulations (in effect since 1998) limit vehicles to: